45 cheap things on Amazon that are super legit

 12. This soap dish that drains into the sink

 Save yourself the trouble of cleaning up soap scum on the counter by setting your soap into this clever soap dish that channels water and soap runoff into the sink.
-There are three in the package, and they have a non-skid bottom so they stay put.
-The textured bowl raises the soap up and channels water away from it so it dries.
+There are two in the package, and they have a nonskid bottom so they stay put.
 They work well for brushes and sponges, too.

 13. A bamboo bench that organizes your shoe pile